-This past January 2008, we here at Expanish developed a new Spanish course curriculum based on the Cervantes Institute guidelines, the largest organization in the world responsible for promoting the study and teaching of the Spanish language and culture, making Expanish one of the only schools in Buenos Aires to follow the prestigious Cervantes teaching method.
+This past January 2008, we here at Expanish developed a new Spanish course curriculum based on the Cervantes Institute guidelines, the largest organization in the world responsible for promoting the study and teaching of the Spanish language and culture.
+If you choose to study spanish in Buenos Aires, Expanish is one of the only schools in Buenos Aires to follow the prestigious Cervantes teaching method.

 Named after the eminent Spanish writer Miguel de Cervantes, the Cervantes Institute is a world-wide non-profit organization that aims at promoting the study and use of Spanish universally.
 Created by the Spanish government in 1991, there are currently over 55 institutes in over twenty countries that teach Spanish according to the Cervantes curriculum.
 This auspicious curriculum improves the methods of Spanish education by creating a social, cultural and educational environment, and by engaging in the discovery of Latin American and Spanish cultures.